Broadcasting Authority of Zimbabwe

 Criticism

-BAZ has been criticized for refusing to license independent operators of TV and Radio in Zimbabwe.
-Commercial Radio licenses have been issued only to government owned companies and those private companies owned by senior politicians of one party, Zanu-PF.
+B.A.Z was reported to have been criticized for refusing to license independent operators of TV and Radio in Zimbabwe.
+Commercial Radio licenses have been issued only to government owned companies and those private companies owned by senior politicians of the ruling party, Zanu-PF.

 References